Which city is cheaper, Milwaukee or Asheville?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Asheville is a little warmer than Milwaukee in the summer.
-The temperature in Asheville is usually 82°F (28°C) in July, and Milwaukee stays around 74°F (23°C).
+The daily temperature in Asheville averages around 82°F (28°C) in July, and Milwaukee fluctuates around 74°F (23°C).

 The sun comes out a lot this time of the year in Milwaukee.
 People are often attracted to the plentiful sunshine in Asheville this time of the year.
 In the summer, Asheville often gets less sunshine than Milwaukee.
 Asheville gets 268 hours of sunny skies this time of year, while Milwaukee receives 321 hours of full sun.